Cultivated through Generations, Anchored in Tradition

 Our commitment to sustainable and eco-friendly products

-Unlock the secret to premium, eco-friendly oysters that you can indulge in, guilt-free.
-Proudly co-managed by the Gwa’sala-‘Nakwaxda’xw Nations (GNN) and the Province of British Columbia, the Ugwiwa/Cape Caution Conservancy is an unparalleled model of sustainable aquaculture and cultural preservation.
+Discover premium, eco-friendly oysters you can enjoy guilt-free.
+Co-managed by the Gwa’sa̱la-‘Nak̓waxda’x̱w Nations and the Province of British Columbia, the Ugwiwa/Cape Caution Conservancy exemplifies sustainable aquaculture and cultural preservation.

-Our conservancy resides in the ancestral land of the Gwa’sala-‘Nakwaxda’xw First Nations, rich with their heritage.
-The region boasts revered traditional usage spaces and holds profound cultural landmarks.
-Moreover, the historical presence of settlements in Takush Harbour and Allison Harbour underscores the enduring link between the First Nations and the invaluable resources of these lands.
-These cherished areas remain of utmost importance to the First Nations community in the present day.
+Our conservancy, situated on the ancestral lands of the Gwa’sa̱la-‘Nak̓waxda’x̱w Nations, is steeped in heritage.
+This region is home to revered traditional spaces and significant cultural landmarks.
+Historical settlements in Takush Harbour and Allison Harbour highlight the enduring connection between the First Nations and these invaluable resources, which remain crucial to the community today.